-The Edward Orton Jr.

-Ceramic Foundation

-PO Box 2760 • Westerville OH 43086
+Ceramic Foundation PO Box 2760 • Westerville OH 43086 FIRING TIPS is a series of firing problem solvers.
+New TIPS are available every month.
+Contact your Orton supplier for your copy cone range.

-cone range.
 This can vary greatly depending on the gold itself and the ware it is being used on.
 For typical glassware, an 022-021 firing is the most common.
 For china blanks, the gold can fire as high as 011.
 Follow the instructions of the manufacturer when firing golds.